 - van Mourik, J. M., & Jansen, B. (2016). enkdekken ontleed met biomarkers.
 Geografie, oktob2016, 34-37.

 - Jansen, B., Cleef, A., Moscol Olivera, M., Hooghiemstra, H., Tonneijck, F., Sevink, J., & Verstraten, J. (2009).
 Informe final de investigación del programa Reconstrucción del Límite Superior del Bosque en Ecuador (RUFLE).
 Amsterdam: Instituut v.
 Biodiversiteit en Ecosysteem Dynamica. [details]

 - Jansen, B., Hooghiemstra, H., Verstraten, J. M., Moscol, M., Tonneijck, F. H., & Cleef, A. M. (2006).
 Reforestation in the frame of the Kyoto Protocol: up to which elevation?
 WOTRO News, 2006(7 (JUL06)), 16-16. [details]

 - Jansen, B. (2003).
 Review of : Cation binding by humic substances [Review of: E. Tipping (2003) Cation binding by humic substances].
 Geoderma, 114, 141-142. [details]

 - Hooghiemstra, H., & Jansen, B. (2013).
 Waar lag de bosgrens?
 Geobrief.

 - Hooghiemstra, H., Bakker, J., & Jansen, B. (2010).
 CO2 vastleggen door bosaanplant in de hoge Andes - Middel erger dan de kwaal.
 Geografie, 19, 16-19. [details]

-- Jansen, B. (member) (2013): Soil System Sciences Division of the European Geosciences Union (External organisation).
+- Jansen, B. (2013): Secretary of Internal Affairs, Soil System Sciences Division of the European Geosciences Union.

 Stichting de Nationale Denktank